 This neighborhood also features the birthplace of Jack London, an influential figure referenced throughout the entire Bay Area.
 After paying homage to this historical site, make sure to visit the Velvet Ravan, a cute cafe, located next to a small neighborhood park.

 Of course, we can not talk about South Beach, without mentioning some of the best waterfront activities.
 Check out City Kayak for a kayaking adventure right next to the famous Bay Bridge.
 South Beach San Francisco is also located at the end of Embarcadero, which is the city’s famous waterfront walkway.

 Finally, after your day of exploration, you can enjoy the nightlife, an area where South Beach really excels!
-Take some time to appreciate the local breweries, unique cuisine and rooftops bars like the Hotel Via and Kaiyo.
+Take some time to appreciate the local breweries, unique cuisine, and rooftop bars like the Hotel Via and Kaiyo.

-Of course, if you chose to stay in South Beach (and you should!), you’re going to need accomodations.
+Of course, if you chose to stay in South Beach (and you should!), you’re going to need accommodations.
 This neighborhood offers two hotels to suit your style.

 - Hotel Via, featuring views of the bay and Oracle Park, as well as, a trendy rooftop bar.
 This is your choice for style and local energy.

 - Hyatt Place San Francisco, with modern rooms and a rooftop lounge area.
 A larger hotel chain, the Hyatt Place will offer a quieter, more predictable experience (as well as Hyatt Rewards, if you are a points junkie like me!).